 But crystallized intelligence also enhances the effective deployment of fluid reasoning.
 Deep expertise in a domain allows you to quickly identify which aspects of a novel problem are actually novel and which can be solved by pattern matching to prior experience.
 An expert chess player does not analyse every position from scratch using pure fluid reasoning โ€” they recognise familiar patterns instantly using Gc, which frees up fluid processing resources for genuinely novel elements.

 This is why the most cognitively impressive performers in complex domains โ€” exceptional lawyers, surgeons, scientists, executives โ€” typically combine high fluid intelligence with deep crystallized expertise.
 Neither alone is sufficient for the highest levels of domain performance.
+It is also why tests that measure only one dimension, rather than both, give an incomplete picture of cognitive capacity โ€” a point worth bearing in mind when interpreting any single IQ score chart or range.

 What This Means For You Practically